bos/stanford-cs240h/notes/l1/basics.md

         ~~~

     * May want to add `$HOME/.cabal/bin` to your path
-* To install packages for the first lab, you will run
+* To install packages for the next examples, run

     ~~~
     cabal install http-enumerator utf8-string tagsoup